jssm/DMD_approach/README.md

 ## Input files
 The input data files are not provided since the dataset belongs to the ENCALS consortium and therefore it is not public.

+## Author Information
+Joana Matos, Student MSc in Data Science @ FCUL and Student Researcher at LASIGE